 Cape Fear was spoofed in Fatal Instinct (1993).

 Martin Scorseses other genre films include:- Taxi Driver (1976), a remarkable work about urban psychosis and a disturbed Vietnam Vet taxi driver; the urban ghost story of Bringing Out the Dead (1999); Shutter Island (2010), a reality-bending psycho-thriller set in a sinister asylum; and the childrens film Hugo (2011) about silent filmmaker Georges Melies.
 Scorsese also makes occasional acting appearances and has been in several genre films as Vincent Van Gogh in Akira Kurosawas fantasy anthology Dreams (1990), as himself in Albert Brookss Hollywood satire The Muse (1999) and as a talking fish in the animated Shark Tale (2004).
-He also produced the modernised tv mini-series Frankenstein (2004) and the Norwegian-set serial killer thriller The Snowman (2017).
+He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows about the 1940s horror producer and the Norwegian-set serial killer thriller The Snowman (2017).